 small trench about half an inch deep, pop the seeds in about two

-little fine soil, and hey presto in less than a month you'll be enjoying
+little fine soil, and hey presto in less than a month you will be enjoying

 OLIVE GARDEN SALAD recipe.

-So, a small trench about a centimetre deep.
+So, a shallow trench about a centimetre deep.

-TIP: Don't plant too many radish seeds.
-Rather plant a row every two weeks.
-Just sneak them in between rows of leeks, or lettuces or green beans... where the boss has just planted.
-Whilst she isn't looking!
-Provided you give her tea in bed in the morning, the earful won't be too bad!
+Here's a little tip.
+Do not plant too many radish seeds.
+Rather a row every two or three weeks.
+Just sneak them in between leeks, lettuces or green beans; where the boss has just been working.
+Whilst she is not looking.
+Provided you give her tea in bed in the morning, the earful will not be too bad.

 Growing radishes is a piece of cake.
 Every seed germinates and within five days or so they'll be up.
 Can you see the tiny seedlings?
-Hardy, robust, radish recipes are too hot for the pests, even if you totally neglect them, you'll be eating radish nutrition "binnenkort" as we say in Dutch.
-Within a short time.
-Soon.
+Hardy, robust, radish recipes are too hot for the pests, even if you totally neglect them, you will be eating radish nutrition binnenkort as we say in Dutch; within a short time.

 Wow, the cabbages are shooting up too in that compost.

 These seedlings in the graphic below are now 10 days old.
 In theory we